General questions about the KB web collection

 Unfortunately, given the size of the selection, it is not possible to send a personal letter to all website owners.

-Do I have to pay for inclusion in the Web Archive?
+Do I have to pay for inclusion in the web collection?

 All costs are borne by the KB.